 Individual healthcare plans will help to ensure that St Peter in Thanet effectively supports pupils with medical conditions.
 They will provide clarity about what needs to be done, when and by whom.
 They will often be essential, such as in cases where conditions fluctuate or where there is a high risk that emergency intervention will be needed.
 They are likely to be helpful in the majority of other cases too, especially where medical conditions are long-term and complex.
 However, not all children will require one.
 The school, healthcare professional and parent/carer should agree, based on evidence, when a healthcare plan would be inappropriate or disproportionate.
-If consensus cannot be reached the Headteacher, Mr Hunter-Whitehouse, is best placed to take a final view.
+If consensus cannot be reached the Headteacher, Mr Whitehouse, is best placed to take a final view.

 Individual healthcare plans will be easily accessible to all who need to refer to them, while preserving confidentiality.
 Plans will capture the key information and actions that are required to support the child effectively.
 The level of detail within the plan will depend on the complexity of the child's condition and the degree of support needed.
 This is important because different children with the same health condition may require very different support.
-Where a child has SEN but does not have a statement of EHC plan, their special educational needs should be mentioned in their individual healthcare plan.

 Individual healthcare plans (and their review) should be drawn up in partnership between the school, parents/carers and a relevant healthcare professional eg school, specialist or children's community nurse, who can best advise on the particular needs of the child.
 Pupils should also be involved whenever appropriate.
 The aim should be to capture the steps which St Peter's should take to help manage their condition and overcome any potential barriers to getting the most from their education.
 Partners should agree who will take the lead in writing the plan, but responsibility for ensuring it is finalised and implemented rests with the school.

-St Peter in Thanet will ensure that individual healthcare plans are reviewed at least annually or earlier if evidence is presented that the child's needs have changed.
+The School Office team will ensure that individual healthcare plans are reviewed at least annually or earlier if evidence is presented that the child's needs have changed.
 They will be developed and reviewed with the child's best interests in mind and ensure that St Peter's assesses and manages risks to the child's education, health and social wellbeing, and minimises disruption.
 Where a child is returning to school following a period of hospital education or alternative provision, we will work with the local authority and education provider to ensure that the individual healthcare plan identifies the support the child will need to reintegrate effectively.

-Template 1 provides a basic template for the individual healthcare plan, and although this format may be varied to suit the specific needs of each pupil, they should all include the following information
+Template 1 provides a basic template for the individual healthcare plan, and although this format may be varied to suit the specific needs of each pupil, they may all include the following information: